CEMPD/VERDI/doc/User_Manual/VERDI_ch05.md

 The **Save Project** and **Save Project As** options save dataset lists and associated formulas as a “project” for later use.

 Note that plots are not saved with a project; only datasets and formulas are saved.
-If you wish to save a plot configuration for later use, see Section 11.4.2, “Save Configuration.”
+If you wish to save a plot configuration for later use, see Section (discussed further in [Chapter 11](VERDI_ch11.md#save-configuration)).

 ### View Script Editor